 This section of the handbook will guide you through the operation of the electrical system.
-Further technical details are contained in section 3 from www.sargentltd.co.uk

-For the safe operation of all electrical equipment within your Leisure Vehicle it is important that you read and fully understand these instructions.
+Further technical details are contained in section 3 from www.sargentltd.co.uk For the safe operation of all electrical equipment within your Leisure Vehicle it is important that you read and fully understand these instructions.
 If you are unsure of any point please contact your dealer / distributor for advice before use.
 The system has a number of key components that you will need to be familiar with before attempting to use the system, these are:

-• The EC series Power Supply Unit (PSU) a combined mains consumer unit and 12V controller located in the front locker or bed box area.
+• The EC series Power Supply Unit (PSU) A combined mains consumer unit and 12V controller housed within the furniture of the caravan, and pictured below